Penitent Magdalene (Artemisia Gentileschi)

 Penitent Magdalene is a painting by the Italian artist Artemisia Gentileschi.
-It hangs in Seville Cathedral.
-It has probably been in the cathedral since the late 17th century.
+It hangs in the Kimbell Art Museum in Fort Worth, Texas, having been acquired by the museum in 2024.
+It was originally acquired by Fernando Afán de Ribera in the 17th century and displayed in his Seville residence.
+The painting later disappeared, but was recently rediscovered in exceptional condition.
 She returned to the subject later in the 1620s in Mary Magdalene as Melancholy.

 Provenance

 The painting's first home was the collection of Fernando Enriquez Afan de Ribera, the 3rd Duke of Alcala, from 1626 to 1637.
 He purchased the painting in Rome while he was ambassador to the Holy See during 1625-1626.
 In 1626, he became viceroy of Naples, and then later returned to Seville in 1631.